ps-george/ansi_c_compiler/3-compiler-test_deliverable.md

 If any of these steps fail, then either the test-case is malformed, or the compiler under test is not generating correct code.

+There are a number of basic test-cases already included.

 Required tests
 --------------